 Cross-country skier Jessie Diggins can do it all — and she will this year.
 The defending 2018 gold medalist in women’s cross-country team sprint will likely compete in all six Olympic races events.
 Diggins was able to finish above seventh place in every event she competed in during the last Olympics, and she is aiming to do even better this year.

 Entering this year’s Olympics at 16 years old, young prodigy Alysa Liu has already won two U.S. national titles in figure skating.
 She was the youngest American female to complete a triple axel in an international competition, and the first American female skater to complete a quad jump in any competition.
 Don’t miss her first (of many) Olympic competitions.

-Freestyle skier Brita Sigourney, who went to University of California, Davis, is looking to capture her first gold medal in the women’s freestyle skiing halfpipe competition.
+Freestyle skier Brita Sigourney, who grew up in Monterey and then went to University of California, Davis, is looking to capture her first gold medal in the women’s freestyle skiing halfpipe competition.
 She finished in third place in the same event at the 2018 Winter Olympics.